alvink28/COMP3015-referral/README.md

 #### How does the user interact with your executable?
 How do you open and control the software you wrote (exe file)?

+I did included an executable but I believe its not working, please open the project through Visual Studio.
 Opening the project shows some models of a trophy with different PBR on them.
 On the back row from left to right: Gold, copper, aluminum, titanium, silver.

 #### How does the program code work?
 How do the classes and functions fit together and who does what?